 If it’s not easy or possible to go outside for you, try walking in a hallway or having your lunch near a window.
 Whether indoors or outdoors, don’t be locked in a room all workday long.
-Take a 15 to 30 minute break for every hour you work to allow your mind to rest.
+Take a 15 to 30-minute break for every hour you work to allow your mind to rest.
 Your work quality will improve.

 But Don’t Stop Working Completely

 At times, you may feel a bit bored, unmotivated, or just less productive.
-Learn to work during those times anyway, at least at administrative tasks.
+Learn to work during those times anyway, at least for administrative tasks.
 Otherwise, it’s easy to get stuck in a cycle of never feeling like working.

 Take the Occasional Day Off